 General Care Tips

 Don’t worry if your coleus has been neglected for a long period of time.
-You can actually revive the plant by cutting away clearly dead portion of the plant, and the plopping the plant into a new pot.
-Water-in the new plant thoroughly.
-No need to apply a fertilizer, coleus is very hardy.
+You can actually revive the plant by cutting away the clearly dead portion of the plant, and then plopping the plant into a new pot.
+Water the new plant thoroughly.
+No need to apply a fertilizer; coleus is very hardy.

 Winterize coleus by using the propagating techniques.
 Coleus left outside during the cold winter months will die back, but propagating the plant and growing it indoors will allow you to have a large plant ready as soon as spring weather allows.
 Make sure to take plenty of cuttings, just in case one or more doesn’t take root.